 217. Children's Literature (R)(W)(F) 3 credit hours.
 Recitation: 3.
 Laboratory: 0.
 Alternative Mode: 0.
-This course is an introduction to the study of literature for children.
-Emphasis will be placed on analyzing picture books, early readers, middle grade novels, young adult literature, and early adult literature for their aesthetic and literary qualities.
-Both critical and creative response to children's literature will be explored.
-(Spring, even-odd years)
+Emphasis on multicultural literature written for children, including picture books, early readers, and middle grade novels; various genres, how to use literature in the primary classroom, how to read for a variety of purposes, reading from a variety of cultural perspectives, reading aloud to students, SSR, reader response theory, censorship, evaluating children's literature for quality and relevance.
+Unit and lesson planning will be required.
+(Fall, even-odd years)

-218. Adolescent Literature (R)(H) 3 credit hours.
+218. Young Adult Literature (C-AH)(R)(H) 3 credit hours.
 Recitation: 3.
 Laboratory: 0.
 Alternative Mode: 0.

-Emphasis on literature written for adolescents, including a study of and reading from the various genres, how to use literature in the middle and secondary school classroom, how to read for a variety of purposes, reading aloud to students, SSR, reader response theory, censorship, literary elements, evaluating adolescent literature for quality and relevance, choosing a canon of literature and the transactional nature of reading literature.
+Emphasis on multicultural literature written for teens, including a study of and reading from the various genres, how to use literature in the middle and secondary school classroom, how to read for a variety of purposes, reading from a variety of cultural perspectives, reading aloud to students, SSR, reader response theory, censorship, literary elements, evaluating adolescent literature for quality and relevance.
 Unit and lesson planning will be required.
-The Internet will be used to research authors, find and contrast works of literary criticism and locate books for thematic units.
-Students will be required to read prose and poetry by a wide variety of American and non-American authors.
-Prerequisite: 2.85 GPA.
-(Fall)
+(Fall, odd-even years)